 Visitors to the Goreme Open Air Museum can take guided tours or explore the site on their own.
 The museum is open year-round, although some of the churches may be closed for restoration work at certain times.
 It is a must-visit destination for those interested in Byzantine art and history and a fascinating glimpse into the unique cultural heritage of Cappadocia.

 What to see in Goreme Open Air Museum

-Karanlik Kilise (Dark church): Dark church is arguably the best preserved and most impressive in the museum.
-The frescoes are wonderful example of Byzantine art from the 11th century.
+Karanlik Kilise (Dark Church): Dark church is arguably the best preserved and most impressive in the museum.
+The frescoes are a wonderful example of Byzantine art from the 11th century.

 Tokali: Tokali is the largest of all, with frescoes from the 9th century depicting Jesus’ life and the 12 apostles.
 It has four chambers, one of which depicts scenes from the New Testament and St. Basil’s life and times.

 Elmali: Apple Temple: The equally significant Apple structure, which was constructed around 1050, features a Greek cross carved into the pillars that support the central dome and depict, among other biblical scenes, the Last Supper.